PiBrewing/cbpi4-BM_Steps/README.md

 		- AutoNext: If set to 'No', step is wating for user input to move to next step.
 Otherwsie, next step is automatically started.

 Changelog:

+** 28.03.21:

+- Added Parameter to Cooldown Step to calulate estimated completion time (ECT). -> Notifications on ECT are send with Interval frequency
+- Notifications are changed for mash steps and boil step. -> On Timer start, estimated end time will be send as notification

 ** 24.03.21: